 Anders crosses the line when he blows up the Kirkwall Chantry, killing the Grand Cleric and many other innocent people in order to destroy any chance of compromise between the Circle and the Templars.

 Then Meredith followed him when she used it as an excuse to annul a Circle of Magi that Anders never even belonged to.
 Just like he knew she would.
+The mages in the other circles considered this an In-Universe moral event horizon for the Templars and the Chantry.
+At least half of them rebelled on the spot, while the ones who didn't followed within the next year in response to the Templars' efforts to get the situation under control.

 Then Orsino crosses it when he reveals that he knew about and protected the Serial Killer blood mage Quentin.
 While he downplays his crime in the Mage path, he is wholly unrepentant in the Templar path about being complicit in the deaths of several innocent women, including Hawke's mother Leandra.
 He even uses the fruits of Quentin's research to turn himself into a literal monster after the reveal.